Malda, West Bengal

-Malda or English Bazar is a city in the Indian state of West Bengal.
+Malda, also known as English Bazar, is a city in the Indian state of West Bengal.
 It is the sixth largest city (urban agglomeration) in West Bengal.
 It is the headquarters of the Malda district as well as of the Malda division of West Bengal.
 It consists of two municipalities, viz.
 English Bazar Municipality and Old Malda Municipality, under Malda Metropolitan Area.
 The city is located on the banks of the Mahananda River.
 Malda was an undeveloped city which was enlarging from 1925 to 1930.
 The city is growing rapidly nowadays with its population inching towards half a million.

 Etymology

-The name English Bazar is derived from Angrezābād ("English-town"), applied in the 17th century to the surroundings of the English factory.
+The name English Bazar is a calque of Angrezābād ("English-town"), applied in the 17th century to the surroundings of the English factory.
+It was named in accordance with the factories built on the banks of River Mahananda by the British.
+The English traders set their factories here for the high profitable trade.

 Geography

 Location

 Malda is located at 25.0119°N 88.1433°E. It has an average elevation of 17 metres (56 feet).
 It is situated on both the western and eastern banks of the river Mahananda.